GaryHills1123/Conversational-Teaching-Assistant/README.md

-# 🎓 Teaching Assistant AI – GPT-4o-Powered Learning Support
+# 🎓 Conversational Teaching Assistant – GPT-4o-Powered Learning Support

 An interactive AI assistant embedded in digital courses to support learners with real-time, context-aware answers.
 This assistant draws directly from _Teaching in a Digital Age_ by Dr. Tony Bates—providing accurate, thoughtful responses without hallucinations, fluff, or filler.